 Tests for Diagnosis of Cerebral Palsy

 Diagnosis of cerebral palsy is not always an easy process as it is a complex disability.
-Doctors may suspect that a baby has cerebral palsy if /she has slow motor development, displays unusual posture, or has floppy or tight muscle tone.
+Doctors may suspect that a baby has cerebral palsy if they display slow motor development, unusual posture, or has floppy or tight muscle tone.

 The time varies when doctors give parents an official diagnosis that their child has cerebral palsy.
 Babies that are very premature are usually monitored carefully and may need to get an early MRI scan done.